Skip to content

 Who hacked Kelp DAO?

-In its April 20 incident statement, LayerZero attributed the attack to DPRK's Lazarus Group, specifically the TraderTraitor subunit — the same threat actor the FBI attributed to the $1.5B Bybit hack in February 2025.
+LayerZero's April 20 statement attributes the attack to DPRK's Lazarus Group (TraderTraitor), the same unit the FBI tied to the $1.5B Bybit hack in February 2025.

 Is Aave going to socialize the loss?

-Aave is holding roughly $196M in unbacked WETH liabilities on Ethereum and the Umbrella safety module only covers ~$80-100M.
-The rsETH incident governance thread is debating a waterfall: aWETH Umbrella stakers absorb the first slash automatically, remaining WETH suppliers take any socialized residual, stkAAVE slashing is on the table if governance votes for it, and a DAO-treasury repayment is the currently favored path.
+Aave holds roughly $196M in unbacked WETH liabilities on Ethereum; Umbrella only covers ~$80-100M.
+The governance thread is debating a waterfall: aWETH Umbrella slash → WETH supplier socialization → stkAAVE slashing (if voted) → DAO-treasury repayment (currently favored).

-What is a DVN, an OFT, and an OApp — and why does the 1-of-1 config matter?
+What is a DVN, an OFT, and an OApp?

 Three terms do most of the work on LayerZero:

-• OApp (Omnichain Application) — any contract that sends or receives cross-chain messages through LayerZero.
-Kelp's rsETH bridge contract is an OApp.
+• OApp (Omnichain Application): any contract that sends or receives cross-chain messages.

-• OFT (Omnichain Fungible Token) — a standardized OApp for tokens that mint on destination chains and burn on source chains (or lock/release, in the "adapter" variant Kelp uses on Ethereum).
+• OFT (Omnichain Fungible Token): a standardized OApp for cross-chain tokens that burn on source and mint on destination (or lock/release, in the "adapter" variant Kelp uses).

-• DVN (Decentralized Verifier Network) — an independent party that verifies a cross-chain message actually originated on the source chain.
-OApps configure a set of required and optional DVNs plus a threshold — e.g. "2 of 3 of these DVNs must sign before the message is accepted."
+• DVN (Decentralized Verifier Network): an independent verifier that attests a message actually originated on the source chain.
+OApps configure a set of DVNs plus a threshold (e.g. "2 of 3 must sign").

-A 1-of-1 config means a single DVN's compromise is sufficient to forge a message into the OApp.
-LayerZero's own integrator checklist recommends redundancy; the industry standard is 2-of-3 with diverse DVN providers.
-Kelp ran 1-of-1 across 17 of 18 source-chain routes.
+A 1-of-1 config means a single DVN compromise is sufficient to forge a message.
+The industry standard is 2-of-3 with diverse providers.
+Kelp ran 1-of-1 on 17 of 18 source-chain routes.

 Could this have been prevented?